Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.7.9 =

+**This version may require manual actions be performed BEFORE updating.
+Please read and following steps below:**

+* **If Smartling Cloud Log plugin is installed and active - deactivate and remove Smartling Cloud Log plugin.**
+* **Upgrade smartling-connector.**

+**Improvements**:

+* Improved Upload functionality to avoid possible issue when upload takes more than 20 minutes.
+* Integrated cloud logging functionality.

 = 1.7.8 =
 * Fixed possible issue when expert filtering settings may not be saved.
 * Improved Download widget to allow check checkboxes for locales that have been sent for translation.